lerna/lerna/FAQ.md

 ## The bootstrap process is really slow, what can I do?

-Projects having many repos inside them could take a very long time to to bootstrap.
+Projects having many packages inside them could take a very long time to to bootstrap.

 You can significantly reduce the time spent in `lerna bootstrap` if you turn on hoisting, see the [hoisting docs](./doc/hoist.md) for more information.